katoragashua/katoragashua/README.md

 ## Hi there 👋
-# Kator Jason Agashua here.
+#  I am Kator Jason Agashua.
 Full-Stack JavaScript Developer.
-## STACK: JavaScript, React, React Router, Node.js, Express, Solidity.
+## STACK: JavaScript, React, React Router, Node.js, Express, and Solidity.
 ## I have also worked with TypeScript, Redux, and Python.
 ### CURRENTLY
 - 🔭 Working on personal and company projects.